Table of Contents

 Living organisms are classified into a hierarchical system called taxonomy.
 This system helps organize and categorise the incredible diversity of life on Earth.
 The primary levels of classification, from broadest to most specific, are as follows:

-1. Domain: The highest level of classification, there are three domains: Archaea, Bacteria, and Eukarya.
-Archaea and Bacteria are composed of single-celled microorganisms, while Eukarya consists of organisms with more complex cell structures, including animals, plants, fungi, and protists.
+- Domain: The highest level of classification, there are three domains: Archaea, Bacteria, and Eukarya.
+Single-celled microorganisms compose Archaea and Bacteria, while organisms with more complex cell structures, including animals, plants, fungi, and protists, make up Eukarya.

-2. Kingdom: Each domain is further divided into kingdoms.
-For example, in the Eukarya domain, there are commonly recognized kingdoms such as Animalia (animals), Plantae (plants), Fungi (fungi), Protista (single-celled eukaryotes), and more.
+- Kingdom: We further divide each domain into kingdoms.
+For example, in the Eukarya domain, we commonly recognise kingdoms such as Animalia (animals), Plantae (plants), Fungi (fungi), Protista (single-celled eukaryotes), and more.

 Test Yourself